The reproduction process and the male reproductive (genital) system

 The prostate is a muscular gland surrounding the urethra at the site of the connection with the urinary bladder and might be enlarged in some men above forty years.

 When the prostate is enlarged this leads to increasing the pressure on the urethra which eventually causes the difficulty in the urination and needs to be removed surgically.

 The function of the genital glands

-The genital glands secrete a seminal fluid ( alkaline fluid ) which feeds the sperms ( as it contains the nutrients ) , and they facilitates the flow of the sperms , The genital glands neutralizes the acidity of the urethra ( so the sperms do not die during passing through the urethra .
+The genital glands secrete a seminal fluid (alkaline fluid) which feeds the sperms (as it contains the nutrients), and they facilitate the flow of the sperms, The genital glands neutralize the acidity of the urethra (so the sperms do not die during passing through the urethra.